 Yes to this!
-Mirrors reflect light, so positioning mirrors in your space can help make your small space brighter and larger.
+Mirrors reflect light, so positioning mirrors in your space can help make your small space appear bright and large.
 Try placing your mirror opposite a natural light source, say a window, to optimize the natural light.
-One mirror a room will suffice.
+One mirror in a room will suffice.

 Here are a few mirror styles that would work great in a small space.
 This modern style mirror is frameless and sticks to your wall, this more rustic style mirror comes with added storage, and this beautiful round mirror comes in so many finishes it’s hard to choose.